Emmanuel-Melon/learning-llms-from-scratch/README.md

 This journey transformed AI from a black box into a set of understandable, composable tools.
 And the best part?
 You don't need expensive hardware or advanced degrees to start—just curiosity and a willingness to build.

+{% ahamoment "An embedding is a direction in semantic space.
+The magic is in the angle between the vectors, not the numbers themselves." %}

 **The Problem I Had**:

 When I started learning AI, I kept hitting tutorials that either: